 600 Nm3/h of methane × 0.7158 kg/m3 = 429.5 kg/h 429.5 kg/h × 15.4 kWh/kg (HHV) = 6.6 MW

 Assuming a 60% biomass to biogas conversion efficiency and using the figures from the diagram above.

 20.5 MWh biomass should produce 12.3 MWh of biogas.
 This is then combined with 8.4 MWh of hydrogen to produce a total of 18.9 MWh of methane.
-Scaling these figures for easier comparison with the figures in ZeroCarbonBritain we can see that the result is in close agreement:
+Normalising these figures we get:

 An alternative to the use of carbon dioxide present in biogas could be to couple a sabatier reactor to a carbon dioxide direct air capture plant, pulling carbon dioxide from the air for combination with hydrogen produced from excess renewable energy.
 A key advantage to this approach could be the potential to avoid the land area requirements of growing crops such as rotational grasses for biogas production, however direct-air-capture has an energy cost associated with it, where every kg of carbon dioxide captured requires 2.5 kWh of 100C heat and 0.5 kWh of electricity: